 Additional tips for using blindness canes with college robots

-- Some places have designated robot areas for each building, such as a dedicated drop-off area
+- Some places have designated robot areas for each building, such as a dedicated drop-off area.
+Learning these locations in advance can be helpful for planning deliveries or routes to avoid tripping over parked robots.

-- The delivery system may be temporarily taken offline if there is a high volume of orders or if there are windy conditions
+- The delivery system may be temporarily taken offline if there is a high volume of orders or due to weather; do not rely on the robots as the only way to access campus services such as dining.